lsloan/mwrite-peer-review/README.md

 ## OpenShift Setup Instructions

-These steps may change in the future, but for now this is how you set up a new instance of M-Write Peer Review on the OpenShift Container Platform.

 To allow OpenShift to pull from a private Github repository:
 1. Create a deployment key
     ```bash